 We found the service had clear lines of responsibility and accountability with a structured management team in place.
 The management team were experienced, knowledgeable and familiar with the needs of the people they supported.
 The registered provider had delegated individual responsibilities to members of the management team.
-This included a services regional care manager, registered manager, branch manager, care plan co-ordinator and training manager.
+This included a registered manager, care coordinator, scheme manager, four team leaders and senior carers.

 Comments received from people supported were positive about the service and how it was managed.
-One person said, "It seems a well run service to me and I have no issues with them.
-The office staff are always polite, helpful and friendly when I contact them."
+One person said, "I find it is a well run service.
+If I have to ring them about anything they are polite and professional dealing with my query."

 The service had systems and procedures in place to monitor and assess the quality of their service.
 These included seeking views of people they support through satisfaction surveys.
 People were asked a number of questions.
-These included asking if they were happy with the service provided, were carers well matched to meet their needs and did carers arrive on time.
+These included asking if they were happy with the service provided, if carers well matched to meet their needs and whether carers arrived on time.
 People were also asked for an overall rating on the service.
 We noted the responses received were generally positive.
-Where concerns about the service had been raised these had been followed up by the service.
+Where concerns about time keeping had been raised these had been followed up by the service.
 This showed the service listened and responded to the views of the people they supported and their family members.

 Spot checks were undertaken by senior staff whilst support staff were undertaking their visits.
 These were in place to confirm staff were punctual, stayed for the correct amount of time allocated and people supported were happy with the service.
-We saw a report was then sent to the provider commenting on the outcome of the checks.
+Care, medication and financial records were also monitored during the visits.
+We saw the outcome of the checks had been documented and placed on people's care plan records.
+Unexplained transactions of one person's finances resulted in the service taking disciplinary action and the matter referred to the local authority for investigation.
+This showed the service had procedures in place to protect the people they support.